InternLM/xtuner/README.md

 **Efficient**

 - Support LLM, VLM pre-training / fine-tuning on almost all GPUs.
-XTuner is capable of fine-tuning InternLM2-7B on a single 8GB GPU, as well as multi-node fine-tuning of models exceeding 70B.
+XTuner is capable of fine-tuning 7B LLM on a single 8GB GPU, as well as multi-node fine-tuning of models exceeding 70B.
 - Automatically dispatch high-performance operators such as FlashAttention and Triton kernels to increase training throughput.
 - Compatible with [DeepSpeed](https://github.com/microsoft/DeepSpeed) 🚀, easily utilizing a variety of ZeRO optimization techniques.